davebenson/doom4-walkthrough/README.md

 An automatic door will open, with 2 Possessed Soldiers and 1 Shielded Soldier.
 Toss a grenade back in.
 The chainsaw can be a good way to deal with the Shielded guy.

-Checkpoint???

-## Mission 2:  Fight: Entranceway
-...
+Checkpoint.

-## Mission 2:  Fight: Control Room Area
+## Mission 2:  Fight: Entranceway / Control Room Area
 Three Imps and a few The Possesseds.

+There's a assault rifle and Codex Entry "Monsters / Possessed Security" here.

+In the control console area is a screen you can use to open the next door.

 ## Mission 2:  Fight: Hallway
+A Possessed Soldier will run in as soon as the door opens.

 Many The Possesseds, 3 Possessed Soldiers, and one Shielded Soldier.

-Access the secret by going left - often the Shielded Soldier guards this area.
+Often the Possessed Security guards a hall to the left.
+It is worth exploring.
 After climbing, an Imp will spawn in front of you.
-There is an Elite Guard and a Munitions Crate.
+There is Elite Guard #3 and a Munitions Crate.

 ## Mission 2:  VEGA Console area
 This is a semicircular area with a central room.

-But first, climb the crates at left and jump to find a Doll (a Secret).
+But first, climb the crates at left and jump to find Secret #4, "Heavy Assault Rifle Model, Bronzeguy".

 Enter the central room and watch the cut scene.

 I recommend directing the Argent Energy toward your Health.

 # Mission 3:  Foundry